isomerpages/moe-bendemeersec/_about-us/Our History/47th Speech and Awards Day.md

 third_nav_title: Our History
 variant: tiptap
 ---
-<p>On 26 April, we celebrated Bendemeer Secondary School’s 47th Speech and
+<p>On 26 April, we celebrated Bendemeer Secondary School’s 47th Speech &amp;
-Prize Presentation Day!
+Awards Day!
 With our Chairman of the school’s Alumni, Mr Delane Lim, gracing the occasion as our Guest of Honour, we spent a delightful morning celebrating the achievements of past and current present Bendemeerians.
+At the same time, we extended our appreciation to our distinguished partners, thankful for the strong relationships we have established with our stakeholders.</p>
-At the same time, we extended our appreciation to our distinguished partners, thankful for the strong relationships we have established with our stakeholders.
+<p>Our Concert Band started the event by playing a few rousing pieces that
-Our Concert Band started the event by playing a few rousing pieces that set celebratory atmosphere, while the Choir members dazzled with not just their melodious voices but with equally colourful ethnic costumes.
+set celebratory atmosphere, while the Choir members dazzled with not just their melodious voices but with equally colourful ethnic costumes.
 Not to be outdone, our Indian dancers, and later our Modern Dance members,